calebeck/Temperature-and-Humidity-Server/README.md

 3. Access the remote dashboard at: **https://brilliant-mochi-19de18.netlify.app/**
 4. Click the "Connect to ESP32" button on the dashboard
 5. Select your ESP32-S3-Room-BLE device from the Bluetooth pairing dialog
-6. View live temperature and humidity data streamed directly from your device

 ## Communication Methods